Learn to become your own book!

 A graduate of the University of Alabama, Reed has worked in radio and television, higher education, and public relations.
 In 1985, Reed retired his three-piece suit, grew a beard, and recreated his life as author, storyteller, speaker, columnist, humorist, rare book dealer and museum curator.

 Reed has written literally hundreds of true (and actual) stories about life in the Deep South.
-When not writing, teaching or speaking,Reed can be found in The Museum of Fond Memories at Reed Books, Birmingham, his loft full of old books, posters, toys and other things you wish your mother had not thrown away.
+When not writing, teaching or speaking,Reed can be found in The Museum of Fond Memories at Reed Books, Birmingham, his shop full of old books, posters, toys and other things you wish your mother had not thrown away.

 Education & Experience:

-Tuscaloosa area radio and TV stations (WJRD, WNPT, WABP, WUOA, WCFT-TV Channel 33)
+Tuscaloosa area radio and TV stations (WJRD,

 Professional and community outreach activities:

-• Hackney Literary Awards, reader
+- Hackney Literary Awards, current reader

-• Birmingham Arts Journal, editor
+- Birmingham Arts Journal, current editor

-• Community Affairs Committee (on Race and Racism) of Birmingham.
-Former co-chair.
+- Community Affairs Committee (on Race and

-• Alabama Writers' Conclave, first vice president 2003-2004...president 2004-2008
+- Alabama Writers' Conclave, first vice president 2003-2004...president 2004-2009...immediate past president and board member, 2009-

 ACTIVE CULTURE MAGAZINE